5 Tips for Motivating Employees to Exceed Your Expectations.

 Ways to improve communication, partnership, and collaboration between employees and other stakeholders associated with the company.

-During these meetings, the manager and employee should review previous commitments to ensure that both parties follow through on the previously communicated actions.
+During these meetings, you and the employee should review previous commitments to ensure that both parties follow through on the previously communicated actions.
 If either party fails to meet prior commitments, a resolution should be found to adjust expectations or provide additional resources or support.

 2-Way Feedback.

-During the progress check-ins, both the manager and employee should have the opportunity to provide each other with feedback.
-Managers often see check-in meetings as a way to communicate expectations and provide feedback.
-While this is one of the primary reasons for check-ins, healthy relationships require mutual benefit.
+During the progress check-ins, you and the employee should have the opportunity to provide each other with feedback.
+Check-in meetings should be more than you communicating expectations and providing feedback.
 Employees should have time to voice concerns or give feedback on work conditions, goals, organizational culture, and management practices.
 Encouraging employees to be candid about their wants and needs can help to strengthen relationships and remove leadership blind spots.
-By providing a space for employees to voice their thoughts and concerns, managers can better understand the employees' work and what might be getting in the way of their productivity.
-With this information, the manager can better support the employees in finding solutions that help the employees and the company perform at higher levels.
+By providing a space for employees to voice their thoughts and concerns, you can better understand what might be getting in the way of their productivity.
+With this information, you can better support employees in finding solutions that help them and the company perform at higher levels.

 Summary

 Employees join companies to satisfy their wants and needs.
-Leaders who can help employees envision how their wants and needs can be fulfilled through work can create employee loyalty and commitment.
+You can help employees identify how their wants and needs can be fulfilled through work.
+This will create higher levels of loyalty and commitment.
 Committed employees will do everything within their power to support the success of an organization.
 To improve your employees' productivity and effectiveness, start by understanding why they're working for you.
 Then, help them see how their commitment to bringing the company's vision and mission to life will bring them closer to achieving their goals.